-Fifteen years later, Tesarz et al. (1997) reports much the same scenario: "In case studies of persons sensitive to low frequency noise, symptoms such as pressure on the eardrum or a pulsating feeling on the eardrum have been the most consistent result.
+Fifteen years later, Tesarz et al. (1997) reports much the same scenario: "In case studies of persons sensitive to low frequency noise, symptoms such as pressure on the eardrum consistent result.
 Other symptoms that have been reported in both field and experimental studies are tiredness, irritation and uneasiness, difficulties to concentrate, headache, nausea and dizziness...."